 Alternate Cannabis Infusion Options

-As with all things cannabis, there are numerous ways to get to the final end result.
+As with all things cannabis, there are numerous ways to reach the final result.

 For this salve, there are many different infusion options you can choose from to make a product with the best results for you and your needs.